vaishnu7/vaishnu7/README.md

 - Worked on deriving positive solutions of fourth order ODE with integral boundary conditions and operator equations.
 - I do video editing and photoshop works
 - I love to eat and explore new food.
-- I am a [Google Local Guide](https://maps.app.goo.gl/a7geJspjtsRiaWcB8), Level 7 with around 17L views 🤯.
+- I am a [Google Local Guide](https://maps.app.goo.gl/a7geJspjtsRiaWcB8), Level 7 with around 20L views 🤯.
 And still contributing......
+- I had worked as a Quality Check Expert (Mathematics) at FreeCo Education Pvt.
+Lmt. (http://freeco.co.in/)
 - I had worked with [NYX Wolves](https://nyxwolves.com/) as a graphic designer, which is a Chennai based company.

 ### 📫 Reach Me